deNBI/cloud-user-docs/wiki/Compute_Center/Bielefeld.md

 ## Application Credentials (use OpenStack API)

-In order to access the OpenStack Cloud via commandline tools, you need to source a so called rc file as described [here](https://cloud.denbi.de/wiki/Tutorials/ObjectStorage/#retrieving-access-credentials).
+In order to access the OpenStack Cloud via command-line tools, you need to source a so called rc file as described [here](https://cloud.denbi.de/wiki/Tutorials/ObjectStorage/#retrieving-access-credentials).
 However, the standard procedure does not work on all Cloud locations.
 Executing `source` on the downloaded rc file prompts for a password.
 This password **is not the same** you have used when